Everyone is Irish on St. Patrick’s Day, right? And if that’s the case, let’s create a super fun and very magical St. Patrick’s Day celebration!

 In the spirit of St. Patrick’s Day, we put together the perfect St Patrick’s Day Cocktails craft for everyone on your list.
 Whether you need want to add a little bubbly to your coworkers day or a special dinner treat for kids (simply swap out for sparkling cider of course).

 Add a Little Sparkle to your Bubbly

 Inspired by Sokol Blosser’s glitter bottles for Valentine’s day, we decided to do one for St. Patrick’s Day.

 Would I say this craft is easy?
 Technically, yes.
 But you do need a bit of patience and a lot of clean up.
 It doesn’t take much crafty skill but I highly suggesting doing it outside if you live somewhere the weather is nice enough.
-Or if you love glitter feel free to do it inside, by Christmas all the left over will fit right in.

 Now that you chose the bubbly bottle, here’s the rest of the supplies you’ll need:

 - Mod Podge

 Before you begin, make sure you have something down on the table that is easy enough to pick up and put the unused glitter back into the container.
 We used a paper bag that we cut into two pieces.
 This made it easy to fold the bag in half and pour the excess glitter back into the bottle.

 Step 1: Apply the mod podge to a section of the bottle using the paint brush.

 Step 2: Sprinkle with glitter covering the mod podge completely.